 Dining is typically a bespoke tasting menu (omakase), where ingredients carefully selected by the chef arrive one perfectly fried morsel at a time over the course of the meal.

-We’d also argue that unlike Michelin-starred sushi, where pricing can venture into the sort of three figure pricing range that elicits four letter words, tempura tends to be a more affordable affair.
+We’d also argue that unlike sushi, where pricing can venture into the sort of three figure pricing range that makes you spit four letter words, tempura tends to be a more affordable affair.